berfinncicek/payment-and-messaging-system/README.md

 # Stellar Payment Platform

 The Stellar Payment Platform is a blockchain-based payment solution implemented on the Stellar network.
 It allows users to perform secure XLM transactions, check balances, view transaction history, and schedule recurring payments.
-The frontend application is built using **React** and **Node.js** to provide a seamless user experience.
+The frontend application is built using React and Node.js to provide a seamless user experience.
+Additionally, the backend is written in Rust, which ensures high performance and security.

 ![Frontend Screenshot](app_image.jpg) <!-- Update with your image path -->